Juanma (footballer, born 1990)

-Club career
+Career

 Early career

-Born in Valencia, Juanma only played lower league football in his country, starting out at FC Jove Español San Vicente in Tercera División.
+Born in Valencia, Juanma started out at FC Jove Español San Vicente in the Tercera División.
 He then moved to Segunda División B, where he represented CD Dénia and Deportivo Alavés.
 He scored and was sent off – after having already been replaced – in his competitive debut for the latter on 17 October 2012, a 2–1 away win against Huracán Valencia CF in the third round of the Copa del Rey.

-Move to Greece
+Greece

 In the summer of 2013, Juanma joined Greek club Asteras Tripolis FC.
 He played his first game as a professional on 15 September of that year, featuring six minutes in a 1–1 Super League draw at OFI Crete FC.
 His first goal came on 12 January 2014, when he contributed to a 3–0 home victory over Platanias FC.

 After featuring in 36 games in all competitions and leaving by mutual consent, Juanma spent the 2014–15 season with fellow league side Kalloni FC.
 He scored his first goal for his new team on 9 November 2014, in a 2–0 away defeat of Panionios FC.
 He netted twice on 9 February of the following year, helping to a 2–2 home draw against Skoda Xanthi F.C. and an eventual 11th-place finish; subsequently, he signed a new contract.

 Hearts

 Juanma signed for Heart of Midlothian on a three-year deal in June 2015, with Kalloni being entitled to 20% of any future transfer.
 On 2 August, in his Scottish Premiership debut, he capitalised on a Brad McKay mistake to score the opener at home against St Johnstone, in an eventual 4–3 win.
 Six days later, in a 2–1 victory at Dundee, he netted twice in five minutes, starting with a penalty.
 On 19 December, against the same opponent, he received a straight red card in a goalless draw for headbutting David Wotherspoon, and manager Robbie Neilson attributed it to frustration at Scottish referees being more lenient on fouls against strikers than their Spanish counterparts.

-Loan to UCAM Murcia

 On 31 August 2016, Juanma was loaned to UCAM Murcia CF for one year, making his professional debut in the Spanish league system on 21 September when he came on as a 35th-minute substitute and scored once in a 4–0 home win over UD Almería in the Segunda División.

-Move to Japan
+Japan

-In January 2017, however, he agreed to a permanent contract with Japanese club V-Varen Nagasaki.
+Juanma agreed to a permanent contract with Japanese club V-Varen Nagasaki in January 2017.
 He spent the following years in the same country (in both the J2 League and the J1 League), with Omiya Ardija and Avispa Fukuoka.

-On 14 December 2022, Juanma returned to former Japanese club V-Varen Nagasaki for the upcoming 2023 season.
+On 14 December 2022, Juanma returned to V-Varen.